 congestive heart failure, or a heart rhythm disorder (especially if you take medicine to treat this condition);

 a history of heart attack, stroke, or head injury;

 low blood pressure, or if you are dehydrated;

 It is not known whether Nitro-Time will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether nitroglycerin passes into breast milk or if it could affect the nursing baby.
 Tell your doctor if you are breast-feeding.

-You may use nitroglycerin sublingual within 5 to 10 minutes before an activity you think might cause chest pain.
+You may use Nitro-Time sublingual within 5 to 10 minutes before an activity you think might cause chest pain.
 Follow your doctor's instructions.